KnapsackPro/knapsack/README.md

 # Do you use Heroku?

-Do you know Knapsack Pro Ruby gem is available as Heroku add-on that's currently in beta and it's free to all beta users? https://elements.heroku.com/addons/knapsack-pro
+Do you know Knapsack Pro Ruby gem is available as Heroku add-on that's currently in beta and it's free to all beta users?
+It works with your current CI server. https://elements.heroku.com/addons/knapsack-pro

 Knapsack Pro has Queue Mode that will split Ruby & JS tests in a dynamic way across parallel CI nodes to ensure each parallel job takes a similar time.
 Thanks to that there is no bottleneck in your CI pipelines.